-Meethe Chawal Recipe | Learn how to make Meethe Chawal for Basant Panchami | Video Recipe for Gur Ke Chawal
+Meethe Chawal Recipe | Learn how to make Gur Ke Chawal for Basant Panchami | Video Recipe for Gur Ke Chawal

-Meethe Chawal, also known as Gur Ke Chawal(when made with Gur) is a delicious rice preparation from North India, made in Desi Ghee, colored with turmeric, flavoured with spices like saffron, cardamom, with lots of nuts.
+Meethe Chawal, also known as Gur Ke Chawal(when made with Gur) is a delicious rice preparation from North India, made in Desi Ghee, colored with turmeric, flavored with spices like saffron, cardamom, with lots of nuts.
 The dish has lot of variation within the Indian Subcontinent.

 Many people make it with sugar and many add jaggery/gur to it for sweetness.
 Yellow or orange color is also added to give it a more vibrant color.

 Another Savory version is Zafrani Pulao/Indian Saffron Pulao (vegetarian version), a delicacy from the Royal Kitchens of Awadh and Hyderabad.